 Please note – you will not necessarily get a place at your preferred school.
 Also if the school you are offered has a different admission authority, they may not agree to allow your child to start in reception at that point.

-If your request is refused you will need to decide whether to accept the offer of a place for the normal age group or decline it.
+If your request is refused a reception place will be offered for your child for to start school with the normal age group, and you will need to decide whether to accept or decline it.

 If you decline the offer, you will need to make an in year application in time for your child to join Year 1 for the start of the next school year.
 This online application is available from early June each year.
 See Applying during the school year for more information.